QuasarSE/azure-docs/articles/azure-resource-manager/resource-manager-template-child-resource.md

 However, you specify the type and name in a template differently based on whether it is nested within the parent resource, or on its own at the top level.
 This topic shows how to handle both approaches.

-*Note:* When constructing a fully-qualified reference to a resource, perhaps for use within a "dependsOn", the order in which to combine segments from the type and name strings as above is not simply a concatenation of the two.
+When constructing a fully-qualified reference to a resource, perhaps for use within a "dependsOn", the order in which to combine segments from the type and name strings as above is not simply a concatenation of the two.
 Instead, after the namespace, use a sequence of *type/name* pairs in least to most specific order: `{resource-provider-namespace}/{parent-resource-type}/{parent-resource-name}[/{child-resource-type}/{child-resource-name}]*`.
 For example, use `Microsoft.Compute/virtualMachines/myVM/extensions/myExt`, not  `Microsoft.Compute/virtualMachines/extensions/myVM/myExt`.

 ## Nested child resource